 Platinum Wedding Rings

 If you like the colour of white gold, then platinum is a good option.
 It’s a precious metal that is naturally white in colour.
 Platinum is extremely valuable as a metal and the cost is comparable to gold.
-Unlike a gold ring that is mixed with other alloys, platinum wedding rings are almost completely pure - a high-quality platinum wedding ring is 95% platinum.
+Unlike a gold ring that is mixed with other alloys, platinum wedding rings are pure.
+A high-quality platinum wedding ring is 95% platinum.

 Want to discuss the right metal for your wedding rings?
 Give me a call, I’ll be happy to help.